 In theory, both the feature extraction and pairwise attention modules in the neural network model (Fig. \ref{fig:1}) are trainable.
-As a proof of concept, we only train the feature extraction operator $\Psi$ in this preliminary work.
-A residual U-net architecture \cite{Gong2019} is used for the feature extraction module $\Psi$.
+As a proof of concept, in this work we only train the feature extraction operator $\Psi$, \txtb{while the pairwise attention module is calculated using (\ref{similarity}) and (\ref{softmax}) as used in the conventional kernel method \cite{Wang2015}.}